-- Completed application form - Official transcripts from all colleges/universities attended - Current CPR certification (Health care providers CPR) - Immunization record documenting TB testing, completion of Hepatitis B, MMR, polio, and T-Dap immunizations - Results of a 5-Panel Drug Screen - Results of Completed Criminal Background Check - Letter from previous nursing program (if applicable) - Results of TEAS (if applicable) - Copy of License (if applicable)
+- Completed application form - Official transcripts from all colleges/universities attended - Current CPR certification (Health care providers CPR) - Immunization record documenting TB testing, completion of Hepatitis B, MMR, polio, and T-Dap immunizations - Results of a 5-Panel Drug Screen within 30 days of the first day of class - Results of Completed Criminal Background Check within 30 days of first day of class. - Letter from previous nursing program (if applicable) - Results of TEAS (if applicable) - Copy of License (if applicable)

-To enter into the nursing course sequence which begins with NURS 120, the student must have: 1) achieved sophomore standing, 2) a 2.5 cumulative grade point average, 3) achieved at least a "C" (2.0) in Principles of Chemistry for Life Sciences I-II.
+To enter into the nursing course sequence which begins with NURS 120, the student must have: 1.) achieved sophomore standing, 2.) a 2.5 cumulative grade point average, 3.) achieved at least a "C" (2.0) in Principles of Chemistry for Life Sciences I-II.
 Admission into the nursing sequence (NURS 120) is contingent upon achieving a grade of at least of a "C" in Principles of Chemistry for Life Science I.